michel-kraemer/actson-rs/README.md

 However, if you find yourself doing this, you probably don't need the reactive features of Actson and your data seems to completely fit into memory.
-In this case, you're most likely better off using Serde JSON directly.
+In this case, you're most likely better off using Serde JSON directly (see the [comparison](#should-i-use-actson-or-serde-json) below)

 ## Performance